 The Great Allegheny Passage consists of more than 140 miles of converted rail lines running from Homestead, Pa. (near Pittsburgh), to Cumberland, Md.
-The mostly level rail trail connects to the C&O Tow Path, extending to Washington, D.C., for a total length of 334.5 miles.
+The mostly level rail trail connects to the C&O Canal Towpath, extending to Washington, D.C., for a total length of 335 miles.
 Hop on the trail and make pit stops at charming towns along the way like Rockwood, Meyersdale, and Connellsville.

 Biking opportunities in the Laurel Highlands include more than 50 miles of trails at Ohiopyle State Park in Ohiopyle, including 27 miles of the Great Allegheny Passage and more than 25 miles of mountain biking routes.
-Try the McCune Trail, a newer edition to Ohiopyle’s roster of mountain biking trails, for an exhilerating ridge-top singletrack that leads up to spectacular panormamas of the state park.
+Try the McCune Trail, a newer edition to Ohiopyle’s roster of mountain biking trails, for an exhilarating ridge-top single track that leads up to spectacular panoramas of the state park.

 During the summertime, Seven Springs Mountain Resort is converted from a winter ski resort to a hiking and biking hub.
 The resort’s 11 downhill trails span more than 20 miles and range from smooth paved roads to extreme downhill paths.
 The trails – which feature berms, banks, rock gardens, drops, and 20-foot jumps – are conveniently serviced by chair lifts.

-Cruise through Pine Creek Gorge – the Grand Canyon of Pennsylvania– on the Pine Creek Rail Trail, a 61-mile pathway from Wellsboro Junction to Jersey Shore, Pa.
+Cruise through Pine Creek Gorge on the Pine Creek Rail Trail, a 61-mile pathway from Wellsboro Junction to Jersey Shore.
 The trail offers fabulous views of the area’s dramatic outcrops and several waterfalls, along with chances to spot creatures like eagles, deer, wild turkey, and river otters.

 Ride amid some of the tallest and largest trees in the northeastern U.S. on the 1.2-mile Longfellow Trail in Cook Forest State Park's Forest Cathedral Natural Area, a National Natural Landmark where 300- and 400-year-old pines still thrive.